The Link Between Chronic Stress & Hormone Imbalance in Women

 - Weight gain around the face and mid-section

-- Acne (1) (2)
+- Acne

+High cortisol levels may also affect mental health, resulting in feelings of anxiety or depression.
+If stress continues, cortisol receptors may lose sensitivity, forcing HPA receptors to further increase the release of cortisol.
 Prolonged chronic stress may therefore contribute to the development of several female reproductive disorders including polycystic ovarian syndrome (PCOS) and infertility.
 Furthermore, stress also affects the function of the hypothalamic-pituitary-thyroid (HPT) axis resulting in imbalances of thyroid hormones.
-(1)

 Today, stress is something many of us encounter daily and simply adding effective stress management techniques should be an essential part of self-care.
-For example, taking time out for yourself, even if it’s just 10 minutes soaking in a bubble bath or a 60-minute yoga session, practising self-care activities daily along with nutritional and herbal medicine could make a really big difference in stress levels.
+For example, taking time out for yourself, even if it’s just ten minutes soaking in a bubble bath or a 60-minute yoga session, practising self-care activities daily along with nutritional and herbal medicine could make a really big difference in stress levels.

 To obtain the correct supplement, herb form, and dose for each individual, it is advisable to seek help from a health care practitioner.